When Can Babies Drink Water?

 Diluting infant formula beyond the manufacturer’s directions reduces the nutrients your baby is getting.
 This can lead to slowed development, electrolyte imbalances, and possibly seizures.

-Be sure to follow the manufacturer’s directions when mixing infant formula, and check out these formula feeding guidelines.
+Be sure to follow the manufacturer’s directions when mixing infant formula, and check out these formula-feeding guidelines.

 A baby who is given water under the age of 6 months may be at risk for this condition.

-Symptoms of hyponatremia can include
+Symptoms of water intoxication/hyponatremia in infants can include

 • nausea/vomiting